Hubspot User Group Meeting Meeting December 2017 - London HUG

 This is a transcript of the talk given by Ed Fry at Hull.io at the HubSpot User Group Meeting in December 2017.

 HubSpot group it's good to get to know each other a little bit more.
-This is how many people know I was supposed to be sort of fifty ish yet and we will grow to hundreds ish.
-All right.
-So we talk a bit about that next.
-So everyone has an HubSpot, right?
+How many people know, I was supposed to be sort of fifty yet and we will grow to hundreds, so we talk a bit about that next.
+Everyone has an HubSpot account, right?
 Hands up if you're on HubSpot right now.
 Right.
 Hands up if you have been on it for a year.
 Two years?
 Three years?
 Five years?
 OK, so look around the room for where the interested people are.
-So what I want to share today is some of the cool stuff we'd be doing with HubSpot customers and how.
+What I want to share today is some of the cool stuff we'd be doing with HubSpot customers and how.
 But just kind of set some context to share a little bit how I ended up in the kind of HubSpot ecosystem, the HubSpot world.

-So this is me with Dharmesh Shah and Rand Fishkin - Dharmesh who founded HubSpot - a little while back about 2013.
-They were like: 'We need to create this community for marketers like yesterday but everywhere online'.
-And so they founded a site called inbound.org, has anyone heard of it?
+This is me with Dharmesh Shah and Rand Fishkin - Dharmesh who founded HubSpot - a little while back about 2013.
+They were like: 'We need to create this community for marketers like yesterday, but everywhere online'.
+And so they founded a site called inbound.org: has anyone heard of it?
 Okay, cool.
 So I did my job, which was to manage this community early on, it was most growing venture backed.
-Both Rand and Dharmesh were pretty busy, so they hired me aged 18 to sort of look off the community: 'Its 500 bucks a month for your time, it's twelve thousand dollars to last and indefinitely go fly'.
-And over the course of 4 years we grew that community from around 500 of people when I joined, 265.000 people HubSpot acquired it formally in about late 2013-14.
+Both Rand and Dharmesh were pretty busy, so they hired me aged 18 to sort of look off the community: 'Its 500 bucks a month for your time, it's 12,000 dollars to last and indefinitely go fly'.
+And over the course of 4 years we grew that community from around 500 of people when I joined to 265.000 people HubSpot acquired it formally in about late 2013-14.
 That's really how it fell into the hubs ecosystem and using HubSpot and using that within the community.
 But so what?

 Now, this is the key metric we were chasing after, people who were actively engaged in the platform.
 So we needed an increasing number of contributions.
 But the thing about this community is like: 'Look around, everyone's different.
 Yes, we might all be using HubSpot and yes, we might all be trying to chase this methodology about building better businesses within Inbound marketing and Inbound methodology.
 But all these people were different.